 The same issues can be seen in Guatemala and Ecuador where banana production is linked to health issues for workers and neighboring communities, including contaminated waterways and threats to wildlife.
 Reliance on monoculture farming is also linked to excessive pesticide use and soil damage, and poor pest management is allowing diseases like the highly damaging TR4 fusarium variant to spread rapidly.
 As a result, many farmers throughout the region are struggling with low productivity and cannot meet the requirements of export markets.

-Through this project—a continuation of a previous project with the Walmart Foundation—the Rainforest Alliance will leverage the power of our strengthened Certification Program to address these issues.
+Through this project—the continuation of a previous phase—the Rainforest Alliance will leverage the power of our strengthened Certification Program to address these issues.
 Partnering with governments and local communities, we aim to improve working conditions, boost agricultural productivity, and increase market access for vulnerable workers and farmers across Latin America.

 Mexico: The state of Jalisco

 Costa Rica: Alajuela, Heredia, and Limón provinces

 Guatemala: La Blanca municipality in the department of San Marcos